ruthgrace/ruth_unifrac_workshop/README.md

 When you're getting an error

-* look at your data
+* Look at your data
- * sometimes a previous step messed up and now your data is all NA or NaN
+ * Sometimes a previous step messed up and now your data is all NA or NaN
- * sometimes you've run a filter that's too aggressive and now most of your data is gone
+ * Sometimes you've run a filter that's too aggressive and now most of your data is gone
-* run things line by line, checking the results as you go along
+* Run things line by line, checking the results as you go along
  * str(myDataFrame) will show you what's inside your R things
  * head(myDataFrame) and tail(myDataFrame) can be used to check the beginning and the end
  * names(myDataFrame) will show you what the column and row names are, so you can make sure it makes sense